FERMANAGH TRUST ACKNOWLEDGES THE DEDICATION AND GENEROSITY OF BT STAFF IN ENNISKILLEN AS THEY DEPART AFTER YEARS OF SERVICE

-In the heart of Omagh, two community leaders, Fiona McDermott of Five Star Omagh and Andy Campbell of Together with Solus Mental Health and Social Support Group, have been instrumental in driving positive change building their knowledge and capacity through their participation in a series of training courses offered by the Investing in Community Leadership Programme.
+In the heart of Omagh, two community leaders, Fiona McDermott of Five Star Omagh and Andy Campbell of Together with Solace Mental Health and Social Support Group, have been instrumental in driving positive change building their knowledge and capacity through their participation in a series of training courses offered by the Investing in Community Leadership Programme.
 Their dedication to enhancing the lives of individuals with disabilities and promoting mental health and well-being has not only impacted their own organisations growth but also rippled out to benefit the wider community.

 Fiona McDermott and Andy Campbell